duahimanshu100/cricsheet-db/README.md

 A tiny data model and reader for digitised historical cricket scoresheets, in honour of @cricsheet.

-Input: the XML-formatted scoresheets [found here](https://github.com/cricsheet/cricsheet-xml).
+Input: the Yaml scoresheets [found here](https://cricsheet.org/downloads/).

 Output: a sqlite database (~ 185 MB ca. May 2019).